bolt/docs/docs/fields/slug.md

    this set to the textfield that you use as the title, (often called `title`), but you can also use it with multiple fields like for example `[title, subtitle]`.
+ - `route_prefix` changes the content type prefix which is displayed.
+Useful when using custom routes.

 <p class="note"> <strong>Note:</strong> Usually this field shows up in the
 editor with a label like <code>Permalink:</code>.
 If the ContentType is